jackmpcollins/magentic/README.md

 ### Object Streaming

 Structured outputs can also be streamed from the LLM by using the return type annotation `Iterable` (or `AsyncIterable`).
 This allows each item to be processed while the next one is being generated.
-See the example in [examples/quiz](examples/quiz/) for how this can be used to improve user experience by quickly displaying/using the first item returned.

 ```python
 from collections.abc import Iterable